SEAN: Look out, folks. The danger of COVID-19 may still be here, but the dam has broken. There are SO MANY BOOKS next week.

 Breasts Are My Favorite Things in the World (Sekai de Ichiban Oppai Ga Suki!) is sort of Knight of the Ice if the knight was a girl and instead of wanting to hear magical girl songs she had to fondle huge breasts in order to do well in competitions.
 It looks… a bit over the top.
 This runs in Media Factory’s Comic Cune.

-MELINDA: What is happening??
+MJ: What is happening??

 SEAN: Lust Geass is from the creator of Evangelion spinoff The Shinji Ikari Raising Project, runs in Kadokawa’s Young Ace, and seems to be Death Note only with sex instead of death.

-MELINDA: Yen Press is really losing me lately.
+MJ: Yen Press is really losing me lately.